Evo04Taser/Frozen-Wasteland/.github/ISSUE_TEMPLATE/balancing_feedback.md

 A clear description of how to balance the item/block.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feedback here.